jsyang/celestial/README.md

 See this page for [How to Play](how-to-play.html) this game.

 ## TODOs
-- polyline title graphics + win / loss symbols

 - shields
     - around all turret locations
     - PBase, Freighter, SpacePort shields

 - fighter AI
 - segregate projectiles from rest of the entities in the grid

 - strategic enemy AI
+    - attack enemy freighters in transit
+    - seek unoccupied planets to land on
+    - protect own freighters in transit
+    - attack with fighters in groups
+    - assign priority to highly armed enemy spacecraft

 - tutorial sector
+    - only planet to colonize is a planet with defunct colony and fighter

+- polyline title graphics + win / loss symbols
-- ship / polygon editor -- maybe reuse 3dphototrace for this purpose
+    - maybe reuse 3dphototrace for this purpose

 - weapon loadout customization
 - save / load games

-- probes use ECS
+- probes (alien craft?)

-- multiple fighters
+- more spacecraft
     - light fighter
+    - escort guard
     - heavy fighter
+    - capital ships
+    - viral (T4) shaped ships

+- mercenary gameplay
+    - bid / accept jobs
+    - manage fleet
+    - purchase / upgrade facilities

 - different mission objectives

-- implement galcon-like gameplay now that there is a boid entity behavior
+    - raiding
+        - steal weapon from enemy PLab
+        - steal finished goods
+    - vengeance
+    - infiltration
+        - hijack spaceport and use it to destroy planet facilities
+        - land saboteurs on planet to reduce production
+        - land saboteurs on planet to reduce production

 - implement structure status displays
-- capital ships
 - asteroids / uninhabitable worlds
 - ability to destroy planets